 General planning advice can be found free of charge on the Planning Portal (www.planningportal.gov.uk).
 To submit a paid pre-application enquiry please go to the Do I need planning permission (pre-application advice) web page.

-The Council aim to provide a free Duty Officer service (limited to 10 minutes) so that simple, straightforward queries can be dealt with in an efficient manner.
+The Council aim to provide a free Duty Officer service via the return of a telephone call (limited to 10 minutes) so that simple, straightforward queries can be dealt with in an efficient manner.

-The Duty Planning Officer system is intended to provide a better service to our customers.
+The Duty Planning Officer system is intended to provide a better service to our customers that fits in with other work requirements.
 Working on a rota basis the Duty Planning Officer will enable other Planning Officers to concentrate on dealing with your applications, appeals, correspondence and other related matters.
 It is therefore a more effective and efficient use of their time.

 The Duty Planning Officer should give general advice to householders, agents and any other customer of the planning service.
 The intention of this service is to provide very quick and simple guidance to agents, residents and local businesses wishing to carry out development which may require planning permission.
 The Duty Planning Officer service is not available to provide advice on complex or involved sites.